jerich2121/jerich2121/README.md

 ## 🧑‍💻 About Me

-Summa Cum Laude BSIT graduate (GWA 1.17) from AMA Computer College with hands-on experience building full-stack web applications and premium, cinematic websites.
+Summa Cum Laude BSIT graduate (GWA 1.17) from AMA University with hands-on experience building full-stack web applications and premium, cinematic websites.
 Founder of **Kryntix Studio** — a modern creative web development and design studio.
 Passionate about clean, scalable code and leveraging AI-assisted workflows to build smarter and faster.

 ---